-Total Current
+Total Current Past due and impaired

-\$ \$
+\$ \$ \$

-2011 Consolidated 18,714 18,714
+2012 Consolidated 48,725 35,970 12,755

-2010 Consolidated 3,714 3,714
+2011 Consolidated 18,714 18,714 -

 Other receivables are amounts which generally arise from transactions outside the usual operating activities of the Consolidated Entity and are non-interest bearing with no fixed terms.
 Other receivables do not contain impaired assets, are not past due date and are expected to be received in full.